lirsacc/mdindex/tests/examples-toc/no-headings.md

-This file has no headers and will have not TOC
+This file has no headings and will have not TOC

 <!-- mdindex:toc:start -->
 <!-- mdindex:toc:end -->